-Are you concerned that your child has trouble paying attention to you when you’re talking?
+Are you concerned your child has trouble paying attention to you when you’re talking?

-Has their school told you that your child is easily distracted?
+Has their school told you they’re easily distracted?

-But what is ADHD, and how can a speech therapy clinic help?
+So, what is ADHD, and how can our speech therapists in DC help?

 What Is ADHD?

-Some people with ADHD have trouble sitting still or controlling their behavior.
+Some people with ADHD have trouble focusing or controlling their behavior.

 A person with ADHD may have trouble in school and making friends.